IIP-Group/neural-positioning/README.md

 This codebase implements CSI-based user equipment (UE) positioning with supervised training, often referred to as *neural positioning*.

-This repository implements a supervised positioning system that uses channel-state information (CSI) from a 5G testbed to predict UE positions.
+This repository implements a supervised positioning system that uses channel-state information (CSI) from a 5G or Wi-Fi testbed to predict UE positions.
 The method applies the probability maps approach from [1] to train a neural network (NN) that outputs probability distributions over a spatial grid, which are then fused to estimate absolute UE positions.

 ## Overview

-This implementation trains a NN to predict absolute UE positions based on CSI features extracted from the 5G uplink channel (PUSCH).
+This implementation trains a neural network to predict absolute UE positions based on CSI features.
+The features are extracted from the 5G uplink channel (PUSCH) for 5G testbed data, or from the Legacy Long Training Fields (L-LTF) for Wi-Fi testbed data.
 The system uses:

+- **CSI Features**:
-- **CSI Features**: Down-sampled OFDM-domain CSI absolute values computed from full-spectrum CSI estimates of all 273 physical resource blocks (PRBs).
+    - **CAEZ-5G**: Down-sampled OFDM-domain CSI absolute values computed from full-spectrum CSI estimates of all 273 physical resource blocks (PRBs).
 The subcarrier dimension is low-pass filtered and down-sampled by a factor of 12, and features are averaged over all three demodulation reference signal (DMRS) symbols in the same PUSCH slot.
 This results in 273 real-valued features per O-RU antenna.
 Features from all O-RUs and antennas are aggregated into one vector and scaled to unit-norm.
+    - **CAEZ-WIFI**: OFDM-domain CSI absolute values computed from CSI estimates of the 52 used subcarriers in IEEE 802.11a Wi-Fi.
+This results in 52 real-valued features per AP antenna.
+The CSI features are temporally smoothed using a moving-average filter over a window of 51 samples.
+The resulting features from all APs and antennas are aggregated into one vector and scaled to unit-norm.

 - **Neural Network Architecture**: A fully-connected (feedforward) multi-layer perceptron with a probability map output.
 Ground-truth position labels are first mapped to ground-truth probability maps in a preprocessing step prior to NN training.

 - **Training**: The NN is trained with binary cross-entropy loss (mean-reduction) computed between ground-truth probability map points and NN output probability map points.
 Training is performed for 50 epochs with an initial learning rate of $10^{-4}$ and a batch size of 10 samples.
 The Adam optimizer is used in combination with a learning rate scheduler that applies a step size decay of 0.1 after every 20 epochs.

-- **Dataset Split**: A CAEZ-5G (CAEZ stands for CSI Acquisition at ETH Zurich) dataset is randomly partitioned into training (80%) and testing (20%) samples.
-The last 500 samples, corresponding to a single connected sub-trajectory, are excluded from random partitioning and used only for testing to evaluate generalization capabilities.
+- **Dataset Split**: A CAEZ-5G (CAEZ stands for CSI Acquisition at ETH Zurich) or CAEZ-WIFI dataset is randomly partitioned into training (80%) and testing (20%) samples.
+Only for CAEZ-5G: The last 500 samples, corresponding to a single connected sub-trajectory, are excluded from random partitioning and used only for testing to evaluate generalization capabilities.
 For further information and to download the CSI and WorldViz database files (tar.zstd files), visit [https://caez.ethz.ch](https://caez.ethz.ch).

 ## Requirements